LukasGud/DocumentManagementSystem/README.md

 ### Backend
 - Go to your project folder from your terminal
-- cd blog-backend
+- cd dms
 - name your database schema `documentsdb`
 - Run: `mvnw spring-boot:run`
 - Run SQL script in SQL folder to populate tables with necessary data

 ### Frontend
 - Go to your project folder from your terminal
-- cd blog-frontend
+- cd React
 - Run: `npm install`
 - After install, run: `npm start`
 - It will open your browser(http://localhost:3000)